 This is the second of 4 articles that originally appeared on Dave’s Travel Corner about select locations in Mexico.
 The first one was about Oaxaca City, and the 3rd and 4th articles include Colima City and Guadalajara.
 A 5th article about Xcalak on the Yucatan Peninsula is also available.

 Manzanillo most likely was trading with the Orient before the Spaniards arrived in Mexico.
 It was eventually settled by Europeans who used the town as departure points for other locations, not only in Mexico, by other parts of the world as well.
 Latin America’s first shipping yard was established in Manzanillo in 1531.
-Even though this is a good town for tourism and laying around the beach, and relaxing, it is still first and foremost a commerce and shipping town.
-The downtown has an industrial feel and you get a sense that this is a real working city.
-It wasn’t until the mid 1970’s that Manzanillo began attracting mainstream tourists.
-Advertising its recreation as a “seaside playground” Manzanillo soon became much more popular with American tourists.
-The filming of the 1979 movie “10” starring Bo Derek certainly didn’t hurt Manzanillo’s image for tourists.
+Even Manzanillo is well setup for tourism and beach activities, it is still first and foremost a commerce and shipping destination.

-What really secured the areas place among the Mexican tourist giants was the opening of Las Hadas in 1974.
-I remember my Grandparents visiting this resort from a cruise ship soon after it opened.
-I always remember their rave reviews and awe.
-Las Hadas was started by a Bolivian tin baron.
+What really secured the region’ place among the country’s iconic tourist destinations was the opening of Las Hadas Resort in 1974.
+I remember my grandparents visiting this resort from one of their round the world cruises – soon after it opened.
+I recall their excitement of staying here – and they certainly didn’t always get excited about every place they visited.
+Las Hadas was founded by Bolivian tin baron heir, Antenor Patino.

-Besides the shipping industry and tourism, people come to Manzanillo to fish, fish, and fish some more.
-Manzanillo proudly boasts of its waters as being the “Fishing Capital of the World.”
-The nearby waters are supposed to have some of the best sailfish fishing in the world.
+Besides the shipping industry and tourism, people come to Manzanillo to fish.
+Manzanillo proudly boasts its claim to fame as being the “Fishing Capital of the World.”
+The nearby waters have some of the best sailfish fishing in the world.
 The sailfish season is from November to March.
-In fact Manzanillo holds a large international fishing tournament in November.
+In fact Manzanillo holds a well-known international fishing tournament every November.
 Smaller tournaments are held in February.
 Other fish readily caught in these waters are marlin, red snapper, sea bass, yellowtail, and tuna.

-One other thing worth mentioning is the beautiful tidal lagoons that you can see from the main highway both north and south of Manzanillo.
-If you are into bird watching these would be the places to do it.
-Herons, pelicans, and flamingos are often seen in and near these lagoons.
+One other item worth mentioning are the beautiful tidal lagoons seen from the main road (Highway 200) both north and south of Manzanillo.
+These lagoons attract a variety of bird life and often bird watchers.
+We have seen herons, pelicans, and flamingos in and near these lagoons.

 Lastly, Manzanillo does not appeal to shoppers simply because there is a fairly limited selection of shops.
-The zocalo or main square has several shops but they mostly sell cheap touristy type trinkets.
+The zocalo or main square has several shops but they sell mostly cheap touristy type items.